 In fact, I am far from it.
-Perhaps because I am so aware of God’s desire that I forsake sin and follow Him perfectly, it breaks my heart even more that I still find myself choosing sin.
+Perhaps because I am so aware of God’s desire that I forsake sin and follow him perfectly, it breaks my heart to find myself still choosing sin over him.
 I am still bitter and resentful.
 I choose lies, hurtful jokes, jealousy, and curses so often.
 Where is the love, truth, honoring speech, and praise that would bring me life and bring glory to God?

-There must be something terribly wrong for a Christian to know his or her own sinful nature and not be affected by it.
+There must be something terribly wrong for me to know my own sinful nature and yet be so little affected by it.

 True repentance doesn’t lead to regret; it leads to change.

 The repentance Paul talks about has three components:

 1. Sorrow for Sin Sorrow for sin is a private but necessary part of reconciliation with God.
 It’s the difference between a heartfelt return to God’s rule and a perfunctory apology given to acquire forgiveness because “I know I’m supposed to be sorry.”